eligosource/eventsourced/README.md

 Sender references
 -----------------

+The <i>Eventsourced</i> library preserves sender actor references (accessible via the `sender` member field in `Actor`) for all

+- message exchanges with actors that are modified with `Eventsourced`, `Receiver`, `Emitter` and/or `Conform` and
+- message exchanges with destinations via channels (with some limitations for reliable channels, as described below)

+i.e. there's no difference in sender reference usage between event-sourced actor applications and plain actor applications.
+If you know how sender references work in Akka [actors](http://doc.akka.io/docs/akka/snapshot/scala/actors.html), the following will sound familiar to you.

 ![Processor reply](https://raw.github.com/eligosource/eventsourced/wip-es-trait/doc/images/senderrefs-1.png)

-The <i>Eventsourced</i> library preserves sender actor references (which are accessible via `Actor.sender`) for

-- all message exchanges with actors that are modified with `Eventsourced`, `Receiver`, `Emitter` and/or `Conform` and
-- all message exchanges with destinations via channels (with some limitations for reliable channels, as described below)

-i.e. there's no difference between event-sourced actor applications and plain actor applications in how they use sender references.
 For example, taking the code from section [First steps](#first-steps) as a starting point, `Processor` can be extended to reply to message senders as follows.

     class Processor(destination: ActorRef) extends Actor {
       // …